abtion/guidelines/career/ladder.md

 ### Level 1 - Associate Software Engineer
 #### Impactful
 - [ ] Consistently completes work on a task-level within one or multiple apps.
-- [ ] Focuses on building strong relationships with their team and direct manager.
-- [ ] Proactively reaches out for help when struggling with a task.
-- [ ] Actively seeks feedback to improve from colleagues and receives it well.

 #### Simple
 - [ ] Is working on naming variables and learning to extract methods.